 Gas

-Repair category: 1
+Repair category:

 Notes: No significant defects evident.

 Trade bodies governing gas installations currently advise that gas appliances should be tested prior to change in occupancy and thereafter at least once a year by a Gas Safe registered contractor.
 It is assumed that gas appliances comply with relevant regulations.

 Water, plumbing and bathroom fittings

-Repair category: 1
+Repair category:

 Notes: No significant defects evident.

-Seals around bath and shower areas are frequently troublesome.
-Failure to seals can result in dampness and decay within hidden areas of the property.

-Heating and hot water Repair category: Notes: No significant defects evident.
+It should be appreciated that seals around bath/shower areas and sanitary fittings can be troublesome and do require regular maintenance.
+Failure to seals can result in dampness/decay to underlying areas.

+Heating and hot water Repair category: Notes: I am advised by the seller that the boiler is around 8 years old and is maintained on a service plan.
+The seller has confirmed the last service was carried out in April 2025.
+Further information regarding the service history can be sought from the seller.
 It is assumed that the heating and hot water systems have been installed in accordance with all relevant regulations and thereafter maintained on a regular basis.
 It is common practice for purchasers to have systems checked by an engineer immediately upon taking ownership, as stated in most offers to purchase used by conveyancers.
-Boilers and central heating systems should be tested and serviced by a Gas Safe engineer to ensure safe and efficient operation.
+Boilers and central heating systems should be tested and serviced by a Gas Safe registered engineer on an annual basis to ensure their safe and efficient operation.